idxflushmb

 thrTCounts

 Number of threads used for each indexing stage.
-The three stages are: file data extraction, terms generation, index update).
-The use of the counts is also controlled by some special values in thrQSizes: if the first queue depth is 0, all counts are ignored (autoconfigured); if a value of -1 is used for a queue depth, the corresponding thread count is ignored.
+If the first entry in thrQSizes is not 0 or -1, these three values define the number of threads used for each stage (file data extraction, term generation, index update).
 It makes no sense to use a value other than 1 for the last stage because updating the Xapian index is necessarily single-threaded (and protected by a mutex).